HIPS/autograd/README.md

 We'd also love to hear about your experiences with autograd in general.
 Drop us an email!

-We want to thank Jasper Snoek, and the rest of the HIPS group (led by Prof. Ryan P. Adams) for helpful contributions and advice; Barak Pearlmutter for foundational work on automatic differentiation and for guidance on our implementation; and Analog Devices International and Samsung Advanced Institute of Technology for their generous support.
+We want to thank Jasper Snoek and the rest of the HIPS group (led by Prof. Ryan
+P. Adams) for helpful contributions and advice; Barak Pearlmutter for foundational work on automatic differentiation and for guidance on our implementation; and Analog Devices International and Samsung Advanced Institute of Technology for their generous support.